YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 lr-scheduler: cosineannealingLR (100 T_max，0.0001 lr_min);

+The precision in brackets is the result of the model in the reference paper

 10-crop testing for ResNet34 and ResNet50 in original paper.

+10-crop testing: crops 10 different regions from an image, then makes predictions for each region, and finally averages the predictions

 | Network     | Test accuracy | Model size | Training time|
 | ----------- |  ------------- | --- | --- |